383425

 TJX may have had a favorable quarter, but investors should also consider its valuation and business qualities when assessing the investment opportunity.

-Wall Street analysts covering the company had a one-year price target of $99 per share right before these results, implying that they saw upside in buying TJX even in the short term.
+Wall Street analysts covering the company had a one-year price target of $103.66 per share right before these results (compared to the current share price of $100.99).